 Medytox and Seamus Lagan entered into a non-exclusive Consulting Agreement on May 25, 2011.
 Under the agreement, Mr. Lagan rendered management consulting and business advisory services and advised on marketing strategies.
 Medytox paid Mr. Lagan \$15,000 per month.
 In connection with the consulting agreement, Mr. Lagan received approximately \$65,000 in cash and was issued 1,300,000 shares of common stock of Medytox with a value of \$13,000.
 This agreement was in effect through October 3, 2011, when it was replaced by a consulting agreement between Medytox and Alcimede LLC, which is controlled by Mr. Lagan.
 Under this new agreement, Alcimede agreed to assist Medytox by providing management as may be required by Medytox, assisting with Medytox 's capital structure and funding, completing acquisitions and funding, and structuring and securing financing.
 The term of the Alcimede agreement was from October 3, 2011 to December 31, 2013, with automatic renewals for an additional year unless one party delivered notice of nonrenewal.
-Medytox agreed to pay Alcimede a retainer of \$20,000 a month and issued Alcimede options to purchase 200,000 shares of common stock of Medytox exercisable at \$3.00 per share through January 1, 2014, and an additional 200,000 shares of common stock of Medytox exercisable at \$6.00 per share through January 1, 2015.
+Medytox agreed to pay Alcimede a retainer of \$20,000 a month and issued Alcimede options to purchase 200,000 shares of common stock of Medytox, exercisable at \$3.00 per share through January 1, 2014, and an additional 200,000 shares of common stock of Medytox exercisable at \$6.00 per share through January 1, 2015.
 Medytox also reimbursed Alcimede's expenses.

 Medytox and Alcimede entered into a revised Consulting Agreement as of October 1, 2012.
 This agreement replaced and superseded the prior Alcimede consulting agreement.
 This new agreement originally was for three years, and is now subject to annual renewals, unless either party gives notice of non-renewal.
 The retainer remained at \$20,000 a month and Medytox continues to reimburse Alcimede for its expenses.
 The parties agreed to cancel the options issued pursuant to the prior agreement.
 Under the new agreement the Company issued Alcimede 4,500,000 shares of common stock of Medytox and 1,000 shares of Series B Preferred Stock of Medytox.
-In addition, Alcimede received options to purchase (i) 1,000,000 shares of common stock of Medytox exercisable at \$2.50 per share through December 31, 2017, (ii) 1,000,000 shares of common stock of Medytox exercisable at \$5.00 per share through December 31, 2017 and (iii) 1,000,000 shares of common stock of Medytox at an exercise price of \$2.50 per share (See Related Party Transactions below for additional information).
+In addition, Alcimede received options to purchase (i) 1,000,000 shares of common stock of Medytox exercisable at \$2.50 per share through December 31, 2017, (ii) 1,000,000 shares of common stock of Medytox exercisable at \$5.00 per share through December 31, 2017 and (iii) 1,000,000 shares of common stock of Medytox exercisable at \$10.00 a share through December 31, 2022.
+On June 29, 2015, Alcimede exercised the option to purchase 1,000,000 shares of common stock of Medytox at an exercise price of \$2.50 per share (See Related Party Transactions below for additional information).
 The parties agreed to cancel the remaining options to purchase 1,000,000 shares of common stock of Medytox at an exercise price of \$10.00 per share in connection with the business combination on November 2, 2015.
-The share amounts and exercise prices in this paragraph are on a pre-split and pre-merger basis, as described in the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on November 6, 2015.
+The share amounts and exercise prices in this paragraph are on a pre-split and pre-merger basis.